Bing Crosby: Thoroughbred horse racing

 Crosby was a fan of thoroughbred horse racing and bought his first racehorse in 1935.
 Two years later, Crosby became a founding partner of the Del Mar Thoroughbred Club and a member of its board of directors.
 Operating from the Del Mar Racetrack in Del Mar, California, the group included millionaire businessman Charles S. Howard, who owned a successful racing stable that included Seabiscuit.
 Charles' son, Lindsay C. Howard, became one of Crosby's closest friends; Crosby named his son Lindsay after him, and would purchase his 40-room Hillsborough, California, estate from Lindsay in 1965.

 Crosby and Lindsay Howard formed Binglin Stable to race and breed thoroughbred horses at a ranch in Moorpark in Ventura County, California.
 They also established the Binglin Stock Farm in Argentina, where they raced horses at Hipódromo de Palermo in Palermo, Buenos Aires.
 A number of Argentine-bred horses were purchased and shipped to race in the United States.
 On August 12, 1938, the Del Mar Thoroughbred Club hosted a $25,000 winner-take-all match race won by Charles S. Howard's Seabiscuit over Binglin's horse Ligaroti.
 In 1943, Binglin's horse Don Bingo won the Suburban Handicap at Belmont Park in Elmont, New York.
 The Binglin Stable partnership came to an end in 1953 as a result of a liquidation of assets by Crosby, who needed to raise enough funds to pay the hefty federal and state inheritance taxes on his deceased wife's estate.
 The Bing Crosby Breeders' Cup Handicap at Del Mar Racetrack is named in his honor.

 Sports

-Crosby had a keen interest in sports.
-In the 1930s, his friend and former college classmate, Gonzaga head coach Mike Pecarovich, appointed Crosby as an assistant football coach.
-From 1946 until his death, Crosby owned a 25% share of the Pittsburgh Pirates.
-Although he was passionate about the team, Crosby was too nervous to watch the deciding Game 7 of the 1960 World Series, choosing to go to Paris with Kathryn and listen to its radio broadcast.
-Crosby had arranged for Ampex, another of his financial investments, to record the NBC telecast on kinescope.
-The game was one of the most famous in baseball history, capped off by Bill Mazeroski's walk-off home run that won the game for Pittsburgh.
-Crosby apparently viewed the complete film just once, and then stored it in his wine cellar, where it remained undisturbed until it was discovered in December 2009.
-The restored broadcast was shown on MLB Network in December 2010.